The 5: Cardinals NFL Combine 40-yard dash stars drafted by Steve Keim

 An all-state running back in high school, Swope was known for having standout athleticism with reliable hands.

 Catching balls from Ryan Tannehill and Johnny Manziel in his last two seasons at Texas A&M, Swope is the school’s all-time leader in receptions and receiving yards.

 His 4.34 40-yard dash tied for second in 2013 among wide receivers, failing to beat out only Tavon Austin and Marquise Goodwin.
 He also put up an impressive 37-inch vertical and the best three-cone drill of Keim’s draftees at 6.76 seconds (tied with Budda Baker).

 Drafted by the Cardinals in the sixth round, Swope had to retire three months after being selected due to ongoing concussion issues.

-As of February 2017, Swope has been working in real estate.
+Since his playing days, Swope has been working in real estate.

 Projected (at least by NFL.com’s profile) to go undrafted out of Pittsburg State in 2014, Brown showed out with a 4.34 40-yard dash.
 That fell short of only Dri Archer and Brandin Cooks in the class.